Jesulonimi21/swift-algorand-sdk-ios-showcase/Readme.md

 The code above is pretty simple, we first of all initialize the `algodClient`, show a loader and then we proceed to get its status by calling the `getStatus` method, so we can get the last round and pass it to the query for getting the Block with the `getBlock` method.Finally we check if there was an error and update textView and hide the loader

 ## Create and Fund Accounts
-You can decide to create Three accounts, `Generate Account Button` and you'll see the option to fund an account or get its account balance, if you choose the option to fund account, you'll be taken to the respective dispenser page for [testnet](https://bank.testnet.algorand.network/) or [betanet](https://bank.betanet.algodev.network/) and automatically, the address for the respective account is copied to the clipboard so it can be pasted in the input field of the dispenser, after funding the account, you can click the Get account Balance button to confirm the amount in the account
+You can decide to create Three accounts,  click on the `Generate Account Button` and you'll see the option to fund an account or get its account balance, if you choose the option to fund account, you'll be taken to the respective dispenser page for [testnet](https://bank.testnet.algorand.network/) or [betanet](https://bank.betanet.algodev.network/) and automatically, the address for the respective account is copied to the clipboard so it can be pasted in the input field of the dispenser, after funding the account, you can click the Get account Balance button to confirm the amount in the account